LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 |  500 nodes | 43.1003 ms          | 10.7225 ms         |
 | 1000 nodes | ???????? ms         | 43.9528 ms         |

 These times were gethered by running the Driver on an Intel(R) Xeon(R) Gold 6230 CPU (2.10GHz) running Arch Linux.
-Although exact times may vary from machine to machine, it can be clearly seen that the implementation using the priority queue outperforms the implementation doing a linear search on random graphs no matter the size of graph, but is much worse at evaluating graphs in the worse case at especially high graph sizes.
+Although the exact runtimes of these algorithms may vary from machine to machine, these results clearly show how the implementation with a priority queue outperforms the implementation with a linear search for random graphs no matter the size of graph, but is much worse at evaluating graphs in the worse case for especially large graphs.

 ## Author
 Lincoln Craddock